HydraMeshnet/developer-portal/glossary.md

 }
 ```

+Note: the `nonce` field is used for data-masking, which you can read about below.

 ### Claim Subject

 A DID of an entity (persona, company, etc.) the claim is about.

 ### Maskable Claim Properties

 To selectively disclose parts of a claim, the claim content id can be built as the root of a Merkle-tree.
 This allows the user to replace the actual data values by their hashes, while still allowing verification of integrity of the claim as a whole.
 For some low entropy data, like for example the age property, it's "easy" to brute-force the value from its hash.
 To make it harder, properties can be marked as "maskable".
 These properties' value will be wrapped into an object(see the example above) with a big enough nonce (256 bit).
     - Properties with object or array types can also be marked as maskable.
 This introduces increasing depth into the [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) so it must be used with care.
     - Using the same subject, same claim properties, but different nonces will result in different content hashes for the claim.
 This can improve privacy, but can also make it harder to present these practically different claims.